 If you will be going through the summer in your first trimester (and it’s your first baby), the key thing to realize is this: you will not actually look pregnant.
 Your boobs will be nice and full (you may go up a cup size or two), and you will mostly likely look thick in the middle, but you will not necessarily look pregnant.
-Here’s the first trimester bikini body rundown:

-Boobs: Fab and full
+- Boobs: Fab and full

-Best Swimwear Strategies For the First Trimester
+Best Swimsuits (or Bikinis) For The First Trimester

 From a bikini-body perspective, this trimester varies widely for first time mums.
 Some of you will not have “popped”, while others will be sporting an adorable little stomach.
 In either case, follow our tips for First Trimester moms, above.
 The good news (for those of you that have popped) is that you will simply look better in all swimwear than you did a few months earlier.
 Lucky you!